Lila Abu-Lughod: Gender and Feminism in the Muslim World

-Abu-Lughod’s work has contributed in various ways to the thought and knowledge produced around gender studies.
+Abu-Lughod's work has contributed in various ways to the thought and knowledge produced around gender studies.
 In an interview with Columbia Center for Oral History, at Columbia University (2015) for the Institute for Research on Women, Gender and Sexuality Oral History Project, talked about how during her time at Harvard, there was no gender studies program being something that she had missed.
 During her appointment at NYU she worked along with her colleagues to bring international scholars working on gender.
 Since then Abu- Lughod was very active in working on organising conferences and events that discuss gender and sexuality issues.
 Her eagerness on growing debates on the same topic extended to Columbia University when she joined in Y2000.

 Her 2013 book, Do Muslim Women Need Saving? investigates the image of Muslim women in Western society.
 It is based on her 2002 article of the same name, published in American Anthropologist.
 The text examines post-9/11 discussions on the Middle East, Islam, women's rights, and media.
 Abu-Lughod gathers examples of the Western narrative of the "abused" Muslim women who need to be saved.
 Abu-Lughod further explains how the narrative of saving Muslim women has been used as a way to justify military interventions in Muslim countries.
 She deftly questions the motives of feminists who feel that Muslim women should be saved from the Taliban even while injustices occur in their own countries.
 She argues that Muslim women, like women of other faiths and backgrounds, need to be viewed within their own historical, social, and ideological contexts.
 Abu-Lughod's book argues against grouping Muslim women under one umbrella or set of characteristics.
 In an interview with Mariam Syed for Columbia's Journal, Abu Lughod explains the history of resistance by Muslim women from Palestine, Egypt, Sudan, Iran through scholarly writing.

 Abu-Lughod's article and subsequent book on the topic have been compared to Edward Said's Orientalism.
 Do Muslim Women Need Saving?
 (2013) has been translated to French, Turkish, Arabic and Japanese.

 In her latest co-edited book, with Shenila Khoja-Moolji, Karen Engle, Janet R. Jakobsen, Vasuki Nesiah, and Rafia Zakaria The Cunning of Gender Violence: Securitisation and the Violence of Law, examines the problematic of framing gender violence, based on a global view of Muslim women.
-She argues that generalising gender violence, as well as codifying it in institutions and NGO's would dismiss the specifity of how each culture and community would consider violence to be.
+She argues that generalising gender violence, as well as codifying it in institutions and NGO's would dismiss the specificity of how each culture and community would consider violence to be.
 With experts from the Middle East and South East Asia, on gender and feminist pressing questions, Lila Abu-Lughod argues that legal frameworks and humanitarian bodies correlated violence with Muslims.
 She coined the term "securofeminists" to refer to a group of feminists who in trying to achieve feminists goals using security measures, a practice that Abu-Lughod has expressed to be worrying.